 - SCREWSOL tools are ideal for sandy ground conditions due to the threaded displacement auger.

 - SOLTHREAD tools have a threaded rotary flight, not displacement and are ideal for clay ground conditions.

 - THREADED CFA tools are also available for specific ground conditions.

-Capability: We are able to construct Rotary Displacement piles to a diameter of 600 mm and to a depth of 20m, depending upon ground conditions, using a 350/500mm core and a 75mm thread.
+Capability: Depending upon ground conditions, we are able to construct Rotary Displacement piles to a diameter of 600 mm and to a depth of 20m, using a 350/500mm core and a 75mm thread.